Joe Thornton: Toronto Maple Leafs (2020–2021)

-With the 2020–21 NHL season delayed due to the ongoing COVID-19 pandemic, Thornton returned to HC Davos of the National League on October 15, 2020, for a third stint.
+With the 2020–21 season delayed due to the ongoing COVID-19 pandemic, Thornton returned to HC Davos of the National League on October 15, 2020, for a third stint.
 Having held Swiss citizenship since 2019, he did not count against the import limit.

 On October 16, 2020, Thornton signed a one-year, $700,000 contract with the Toronto Maple Leafs.
+As his usual jersey number 19 was already in use on the team by Jason Spezza, Thornton switched to wear number 97.
 On December 14, 2020, Thornton left Davos to return to Toronto for the start of training camp.
 On January 16, 2021, Thornton scored his first goal as a Maple Leaf.
-On January 22, 2021, Thornton suffered a fractured rib injury after getting hit by Edmonton Oilers forward Josh Archibald.
-Thornton returned to the lineup on February 27, recording 20 points in 44 games.
-Thornton scored one goal in the Maple Leafs seven-game series loss to the Montreal Canadiens in the first round of the 2021 Stanley Cup playoffs.
+On January 22, 2021, Thornton suffered a fractured rib after getting hit by Edmonton Oilers forward Josh Archibald.
+Thornton returned to the lineup on February 27, recording 20 points (5 goals, 15 assists) in 44 games.
+Thornton scored one goal in the Maple Leafs' seven-game series loss to the Montreal Canadiens in the first round of the 2021 playoffs.

 Florida Panthers (2021–2022)

 On August 13, 2021, Thornton returned for his 24th NHL season, signing a one-year, $750,000 contract with the Florida Panthers.
+Thornton played 34 games and scored a career-low 10-points as the Panthers won the Presidents' Trophy as the regular season champions.

+Retirement

+Thornton went unsigned for the entirety of the 2022–23 season and start of the 2023–24 season, however there was speculation he could return to the ice.
+On October 28, 2023, 18 days into the 2023–24 season, Thornton officially announced his retirement via social media.

+At the time of his retirement, Thornton was 12th in league history in total points scored, seventh in assists, and sixth in games played.
+During his career he won the Hart Trophy (2005), the Art Ross (2005), a gold medal for Team Canada (2010), appeared in six NHL All Star games, and appeared in the NHL Playoffs 19 times.

+On January 17, 2024, the Sharks announced their plans to retire Thornton's no. 19 jersey during the 2024–25 season.
+The Sharks held a weekend-long celebration for Thornton's retirement.
+The festivities included a proclamation at San Jose City Hall declaring November 23 Joe Thornton Day in both San Jose, and his hometown of St. Thomas Ontario, a Sharks legends game at Tech CU Arena with Thornton's former teammates, and a ceremony to officially retire his no. 19 Jersey prior to the start of a game against the Buffalo Sabres on November 23, 2024.

+On June 24, 2025, Thornton was voted to be inducted into the Hockey Hall of Fame in his first year of eligibility.